heymarkwetzel/ux-portfolio/pages/resume.md

 ---

 ## <a name="summary"></a>Summary
+I am proficient in using the design process to identify problems, create experiences, and deliver solutions that consistently address both human and business needs in the digital space.

-I make the internet easier to use so that real life becomes a happier place to be.
+I make the internet easier to use so that real life is a happier place to be.

 I'm looking to apply myself to projects that meaningfully help people.
 Currently accepting offers for freelance and full-time work.

 ---